thpatch/thcrap/README.md

 		msbuild /m /p:Configuration=Release

 in the thcrap directory.
 The binaries will end up in the `bin/` subdirectory.

+#### Signing a release archive for automatic updates ####
+First, convert `cert.pvk` to a .pem file using OpenSSL, then use this file together with `scripts/release_sign.py`:

+	openssl rsa -inform pvk -in cert.pvk -outform pem -out cert.pem python release_sign.py -k cert.pem thcrap.zip

 #### Using different compilers ####